DenizenScript/Denizen-Beginners-Guide/source/guides/put-it-together/ddiscordbot.md

 Now you've got the basic tools to make a chat bridge.
 In order for this to function, it needs to:

-- send a message to a Discord channel when a Minecraft user chats
+- Send a message to a Discord channel when a Minecraft user chats
-- narrate to the online Minecraft players when a Discord user sends a message in the channel
+- Narrate to the online Minecraft players when a Discord user sends a message in the channel

 Let's tackle the first part.
 You can use the `player chats` event for this one.
 Then all you have to do is use the `discordmessage` command like in the first example.
 You should also include the Minecraft player's name in the message, otherwise the Discord users won't know who it's from.